agerada/AMR_pset/README.md

 `admissions.csv` has records of patients' admissions to hospital, specifically their AMR results. `patients.csv` has information on the patients.

+## General instructions

+Please do not fork this repository or interact with it directly.

 ## Data dictionary

 ### Admissions